Adithya-Siddam/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 # EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor

 ## AIM:
-To interface the ultrasonic sensor to measure the distance of an obstacle.
+To interface the ultrasonic sensor to measure the distance of an object.

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04